 Beekeeping and pollination in the Hindu Kush Himalaya region

 Over three quarters of all plants, including world food crops, rely on animal pollinators for yield and quality.
 Insects such as bees, flies and butterflies play a fundamental role in maintaining food security for humans.
-However, excessive chemical pesticide application, loss of habitat, spread of pathogens, competition from alien species, climate change and other factors have led to an alarming decline in pollinator abundance and diversity - both in the HKH region and on a global scale.
+However, excessive chemical pesticide application, loss of habitat, the spread of pathogens, competition from alien species, climate change and other factors have led to an alarming decline in pollinator abundance and diversity - both in the HKH region and on a global scale.

-Austrian support to the HKH region began in the early 1980s and ADA has maintained a regional cooperation office in Bhutan since 1992.
-While cooperation there focuses on energy supply, strengthening rule of law and economic development, the Royal Government of Bhutan also draws on Austria's extensive know-how in forestry, agriculture, and tourism.
+Austrian support to the HKH region dates back to the early 1980s.
+The Austrian Development Agency (ADA) has maintained a regional cooperation office in Bhutan since 1992.
+While cooperation there focuses on sustainable energy supply, strengthening the rule of law and economic development, the Royal Government of Bhutan also draws on Austria's extensive know-how in forestry, agriculture and tourism.
 From 1993, Austria began diversifying its support to the HKH region through ICIMOD.
-Established in 1983 through regional cooperation among the eight countries sharing the Hindu Kush Himalayan mountain range - Afghanistan, Bangladesh, Bhutan, China, India, Myanmar, Nepal and Pakistan - ICIMOD operates as an intergovernmental knowledge and learning center developing and sharing research, information, and innovation to empower people in the HKH.
+Established in 1983 through regional cooperation among the eight countries sharing the Hindu Kush Himalayan mountain range - Afghanistan, Bangladesh, Bhutan, China, India, Myanmar, Nepal and Pakistan - ICIMOD operates as an intergovernmental knowledge and learning center, developing and sharing research, information and innovation to empower people in the HKH.